Ujarma fortress: Architecture

 The fortress consisted of two parts: the Upper Fortress (the Citadel) and the Lower City.
 A royal palace, consisting of a two-storey building, was located in the eastern part of the Citadel.
 The Upper Fortress was destroyed in the 10th century by the Arabian conqueror Abul Kassim but was restored in the 12th century by King George III who used it as a treasury.

 The fortress-city was built on a high hill on the right bank of the river Iori and was the closing gate of the narrow exit of Ivory.
 The city had several doors.
 The main door was to the west of the castle.
 There are watchtowers in the main citadel of the castle-town.
 The ruins of a two-storey residential building were found in the northeast corner of the castle.

 A two-storey church named after Jvarpatiosani is built in the prison.
-The first floor is relatively old, the second floor was built in the X-XI centuries.
+The first floor is relatively old, the second floor was built in the 10th to 11th centuries.
 The church has a high nave, with windows on the east and west sides.
 The walls of the church are built of large slabs of stone and partly of old piles of blocks.

 The castle fence extended from the north side, down a steep rocky slope, to the river bank.
 9 towers were placed at equal distances in these walls.
 The second and third floors of the towers were designed to house the cavalry.
 The towers had a closed, bathing roof.
 There were conglomerates on the perimeter of Bani, and a corridor-exit behind them.

 There is a Sunday church by the river Iori.
 Its walls are built of sandstone and brick, Lavgardan is a rhombic pile.
 A new church has been built on the south side, under which a crypt is arranged.
 Traces of an old wall can be seen.
 Presumably, there must have been the remains of a castle built by King Asfaguri here.